-Earthmoving equipment or heavy equipment refers to a select set of large construction vehicles used to move soil, rock and other heavy objects.
+Earthmoving equipment or heavy equipment refers to a set of large construction vehicles used to move soil, rock and other heavy objects.
 Due to the large nature of this equipment, when accidents occur they are often tragic.
 While OSHA does not have a specific regulation for each piece of equipment, the federal organization requires you to train your employees on the hazards of equipment, proper usage and more.
 This training must be provided to both the workers using the equipment and anyone else who may come into contact with the equipment.

 How Training Reduces Accidents